-- PLO 1 BSW graduates will demonstrate effective written and verbal communication skills and use communication skills effectively across client populations and other systems (CC 1) - PLO 2 BSW graduates will demonstrate critical thinking skills within the context of professional social work at the Generalist level (CC 6) - PLO 3 BSW graduates will demonstrate basic Evidence-Based Practice (EBP), research and evaluation skills and information literacy skills applicable to the field of social work (CC 4 & 5) - PLO 4 BSW graduates will demonstrate skillsets in the field of social work that convey knowledge in the purpose, values, and ethical standards, principles and practices of the social work profession challenging injustice and promoting human rights and social and economic justice (CC 2) - PLO 5 BSW graduates will be able to describe the strategies of advocacy and social change that advances social and economic justice recognizing the role of the social worker as an advocate in a culturally diverse society (CC 3) - PLO 6 BSW graduates will engage in evidence-based social work intervention strategies and apply legal and ethical practice in decision making as a generalist social worker (CC 8) - PLO 7 BSW graduates will demonstrate the knowledge and ability to apply theoretical frameworks to understand individual development and behavior across the life span and the interactions among individuals, families, groups, organizations, and communities.
-(CC 9) - PLO 8 BSW graduates will be able to appraise the economic, political and social forces that impact the unmet needs of disenfranchised populations within the social work environment.
-(CC 7)
+- PLO 1 BSW graduates will demonstrate effective written and verbal communication skills and use communication skills effectively across client populations and other systems (CC 1). - PLO 2 BSW graduates will demonstrate critical thinking skills within the context of professional social work at the Generalist level (CC 6). - PLO 3 BSW graduates will demonstrate basic Evidence-Based Practice (EBP), research and evaluation skills and information literacy skills applicable to the field of social work (CC 4 & 5). - PLO 4 BSW graduates will demonstrate skillsets in the field of social work that convey knowledge in the purpose, values, and ethical standards, principles and practices of the social work profession (CC 2). - PLO 5 BSW graduates will be able to describe the strategies of advocacy and social change that advances social and economic justice recognizing the role of the social worker as an advocate in a culturally diverse society (CC 3). - PLO 6 BSW graduates will engage in evidence-based social work intervention strategies and apply legal and ethical practice in decision making as a generalist social worker (CC 8). - PLO 7 BSW graduates will demonstrate the knowledge and ability to apply theoretical frameworks to understand individual development and behavior across the life span and the interactions among individuals, families, groups, organizations, and communities (CC 9). - PLO 8 BSW graduates will be able to appraise the economic, political and social forces that impact the unmet needs of disenfranchised populations within the social work environment (CC 7).